DhritiDas25/Linux_Lab/Assignments/Assignment 7.md

 sudo schedtool -R -p 10 <pid>
 ```
 ### 🔸Changes the CPU scheduling policy and priority of a running process.
+### ⚠️Real time scheduling can be dangerous if applied to the wrong process.
+It can monopolize CPU time and make your system unresponsive.
+### ⚠️Always keep a terminal open to revert it or reboot if the system locks up.
+### 🟡Better to **avoid running it.**

 ## Summary Table
 | Tool | Focus | Alternative to |